LostCarcosa/Carcosas-Lancer-Macros/README.md

 A macro that offers a quick little pop-up menu to apply damage to tokens.
 Select a token, run the macro, input the damage, and the macro will apply the damage correctly to the token.
 The macro automatically considers armor & overshield, and there are three extra settings that let you set if the damage should be resisted, if the damage is armor-piercing, or if the target is exposed.
 Supports heat/burn as well.

-V11 Update: AnatoleSerial has very kindly updated this macro to V11; it has been uploaded as 'applydamage_base_v3_3_FoundryV11.js'.
+V11 Update: AnatoleSerial has very kindly updated this macro to V11; it has been uploaded as `applydamage_base_v3_3_FoundryV11.js`.

 V10 version moved to `archive` folder.

+NOTE: The creator of Warpgate nuked it from existence (for reasons I don't quite understand); it is no longer possible to install Warpgate, therefore anybody who does not already have Warpgate cannot use this macro.
+Will be working on removing the Warpgate dependency and shifting to using innate Foundry dialogs.

 ## Auto Apply Damage Macro
 Requires: Warpgate, Math.js, Advanced Macros